Shadrach Ogie: Dover Athletic (loan)

 On 17 January 2020, Ogie joined Dover Athletic on loan.
 He made his debut for the club in a 0-0 away draw at Notts County and scored his first goal for the club the following week with a superb solo effort in a 2–0 victory over Aldershot Town.

 Aldershot Town (loan)

 Ogie joined Aldershot Town on an initial one month loan deal on 3 October 2020.
 He made his debut that day as Aldershot lost 2–1 to Hartlepool United.
 On 4 November 2020, Ogie's loan was extended until the end of the 2020–21 season.
-He scored his first goal for the Shots on 12 December 2020 in a 3–2 league defeat to Boreham Wood and made it two in two matches the following week with a screamer in a 5–1 FA Trophy thrashing of Welwyn Garden City.
+He scored his first goal for the Shots on 12 December 2020 in a 3–2 league defeat to Boreham Wood and made it two in two matches the following week with a goal in a 5–1 FA Trophy victory over Welwyn Garden City.

 Contract extension

 On 27 January 2022, Ogie signed a contract extension with Leyton Orient, which would have kept him at the club until the end of the 2023–24 season.